System-Verification-Lab/DiracWMC/docs/solvers/DPMC.md

 git clone --recursive https://github.com/vardigroup/DPMC cd DPMC
 ```
 After this a planner and executor need to be built.
+First edit the `lg/src/util/graded_clauses.h` file to have an `#include <cstdint>` line at the top of the file.
 Build the LG planner using the following:
 ```bash
 cd lg
 make